chen1180/chen1180.github.io/_posts/2020-08-24-homogeneous-cooridnate.md

 \sin(90^{\circ})&\cos(90^{\circ})\\
 \end{bmatrix}\ \begin{bmatrix}
 3\\3\end{bmatrix}=\begin{bmatrix}-3\\3\end{bmatrix}
 $$

-If we rotate p1 to p2 by 45 degree, then it can be writtern as:
+If we rotate p1 to p2 by 45 degree, then it can be written as:

 $$
 p_2=R_2 \cdot p_1=